Silver Criteria

 With handler standing or kneeling, dog rebounds off handler’s back.

-From a heel position, both handler and dog back up at least 5ft with the dog remaining in the heel position.
+From a heel position, both handler and dog back up at least 2 body lengths with the dog remaining in the heel position.

 Back-Up Stairs

-Dog backs up at least 5 steps in succession.
-Do not attempt this if your dog is under 6 months old.
+Dog backs up at least 5 stairs in succession.

 Backwards Orbit